Ppaja/gohtreetool/README.md

    Or run one of the .bat files.

 3. **Edit the Research Tree**:
    Use the graphical interface to modify the research tree:

-   -drag and drop research items to new positions -double click on a research item to edit the cost and the requires field
+   - Drag and drop research items to new positions.
+   - Double-click on a research item to edit the cost and the "requires" field:
-     --cost: simply change the number and save
+     - **Cost**: Simply change the number and save.
-     --requires: type in the unit name from the gamefile and save or click the + button and klick on the unit you want to add as a requirement
+     - **Requires**: Type in the unit name (copy/paste from the game file) and save, or click the `+` button and select the unit you want to add as a requirement.
+You can add multiple requirements
-   -hold "v" to display the current connections
+   - Hold **"V"** to display the current connections.

 4. **Save Your Changes**:
    Click the "Save Changes" button to update the research file with your new layout.